-Sharon Schmidt, Treasurer, active involvement with Handbell Musicians of America began in 1994 when she joined the Illinois State Committee.
+Sharon Schmidt, Chair-Elect, has had an active involvement with Handbell Musicians of America began in 1994 when she joined the Illinois State Committee.
 She’s still on the committee, serving as chair for her second time following several terms as treasurer.

 At the national level, Sharon was faculty coordinator for the 2003 National Seminar, chair for ten Distinctly Bronze events from 2004-2013, co-chair for the 2007 Distinctly Bronze European Tour, served on the 2008 International Handbell Symposium Committee, and was recently appointed as national Certification Program Coordinator.
 In 2013, she received the President’s Award in appreciation of her service to the Guild.

 After learning to ring in the 1970s, Sharon began directing at Gary UMC in Wheaton, Illinois, in 1985, where she continues to direct Altar Bells and Sanctuary Ringers.
 A current and charter member of The Agape Ringers, a Chicago-area community handbell ensemble formed in 1992, Sharon was its first president.
 She has taught many aspects of the art of handbell ringing at the state, area, and national levels since 1995.